E/Z System for Alkenes

 - Identification of alkenes: The E/Z notation allows for precise identification of alkenes, especially when isomerism is possible.

-- Predicting reactivity: The stereochemistry of a double bond can influence its reactivity in various chemical reactions.
+- Predicting reactivity: The stereochemistry of a double bond can significantly influence its reactivity in various chemical reactions.
+E and Z isomers can have different reactivities.

-- Drug design: The stereochemistry of double bonds in pharmaceutical compounds can affect their biological activity.
+- Drug design: The stereochemistry of double bonds in pharmaceutical compounds can greatly affect their biological activity and efficacy.
+Often, only one isomer is biologically active.

 Conclusion